The Guide to Becoming an Effective People Leader

 It has been found that positive emotions have the biggest influence on our level of motivation.
 Leaders can create positive emotions in their direct reports by creating a work environment where employees feel cared for.
 Simple acts such as scheduling one-on-one meetings where they have your full attention, learning more about them, praising their work, believing in them, and actively involving them in the decision-making process can go a long way in motivating others to do their best.

-Accountability means taking responsibility and ownership of your actions and the results.
+Accountability means taking ownership of your actions and the results.
 It means doing what you say you will do.
 As such, leaders need to be both accountable and able to hold those they manage accountable.
 That’s because when a leader demonstrates accountability themselves, it is more likely that employees will as well.
 But accountability will not happen by chance.
 To drive accountability in your team it starts with your leadership skills.
 To drive accountability, look to involving employees in the goal-setting process so everyone agrees on the goal, ensure expectations are clear, that the employee understands their level of authority and autonomy to ensure the goal is met, that the needed resources are available, and provide frequent and constructive feedback throughout the project.

 Diversity refers to the makeup of a team, while inclusion is how the members on that team feel at work.
 Your team may be diverse but if the members do not feel safe, welcome, and valued they will find it difficult to commit or contribute fully.
 That’s why leaders need to embrace diversity and foster inclusion on their teams.